AdobeDocs/experience-manager-screens.en/help/user-guide/implementing-android-player.md

 Follow the steps below to bul provision the Android player:

-1. Create a configuration JSON file with the name player-config.default.json.
-Please see a sample attached as well as a table that describes the use of the various policy attributes
+1. Create a configuration JSON file with the name `player-config.default.json`.
+Refer to a sample attached as well as a table that describes the use of the various policy attributes
-1. Use an MDM or ADB or Android Studio file explorer to drop this policy JSON file to the sdcard folder on the Android device.
+1. Use an MDM or ADB or Android Studio file explorer to drop this policy JSON file to the *sdcard* folder on the Android device.
 1. Once the file is deployed, use the MDM to install the player application.
 1. When the player application launches, it will read this configuration file and point to the applicable AEM server where it can be registered and subsequently controlled

+   >[!NOTE]
-1. This file is only read the first time the app is launched and cannot be used for subsequent configuration.
-If the player is launched before the config file was dropped, simply uninstall and re-install the app on the device.
+   >This file is only *read-only* the first time the application is launched and cannot be used for subsequent configuration.
+If the player is launched before the config file was dropped, simply uninstall and re-install the application on the device.

 ### Policy Attributes {#policy-attributes}